-NOTE: The infrared sensor on the DVR is just to the right of the camera buttons.
+NOTE: The infrared sensor is just to the right of the Menu button.
 Make certain that nothing blocks the sensor, or the remote control will not function properly.

-You can also use a USB mouse (not supplied) to navigate through the screens and menus much like you would on a computer.
+NOTE: You can also use a USB mouse (not supplied) to navigate through the screens and menus much like you would on a computer.